 - "Do Not Resuscitate" means that the paramedic (according to scope of practice) or firefighter (according to skill level) will not initiate basic or advanced cardiopulmonary resuscitation (CPR) such as:

 - · Chest compression:

-- Defibrillation;
+- Defibrillation:

-- Artificial ventilation;
+- · Artificial ventilation;

-- · Insertion of an oropharyngeal or nasopharyngeal airway;
+- Insertion of an oropharyngeal or nasopharyngeal airway;

-- Endotracheal intubation;
+- Endotracheal intubation:

-- · Transcutaneous pacing;
+- Transcutaneous pacing;

 - Advanced resuscitation drugs such as, but not limited to, vasopressors, antiarrhythmic agents and opioid antagonists.

-- For the purposes of providing comfort (palliative) care, the paramedic (according to scope of practice) or firefighter (according to skill level) will provide interventions or therapies considered necessary to provide comfort or alleviate pain.
-These include but are not limited to the provision of oropharyngeal suctioning, oxygen, nitroglycerin, salbutamol, glucagon, epinephrine for anaphylaxis, morphine (or other opioid analgesic).
-ASA or benzodiazepines.
+- 2. For the purposes of providing comfort (palliative) care, the paramedic (according to scope of practice) or firefighter (according to still level) will provide interventions or the apies considered necessary to provide comfort or alleviate pain.
+These include but are not limited to the provision of oropharyngeal suctioning, oxygen, nitroglycerin, salbutamol, glucagon, epinephrine for anamylwasis, morphine for orther oxidio analises/io, ASA or betarodiazepines.

-nature below confirms with respect to the one ☑) has been met and documented in t above-named patient, that the following condition he patient's health record.
-A current plan of treatment exists that reflects the patient's expressed wish when capable, or consent of the substitute decision-maker when the patient is incapable, that CPR not be included in the patient's plan of treatment. ☐ The physician's current opinion is that CPR will almost certainly not benefit the patient and is not part of the plan of treatment, and the physician has discussed this with the capable patient, or the substitute decision-maker when the patient is incapable.
-Check one ☑ of the following: a era kanadas erama garan agama kanada kanada erama kanada ka ☐ M.D. ☐ R .N.
+one ☑) has been met and documented in the patient's health record.

+A current plan of treatment exists that reflects the patient's expressed wish when capable, or consent of the substitute decision-maker when the patient is incapable, that CPR not be included in the patient's plan of treatment.

+The physician's current opinion is that CPR will almost certainly not benefit the patient and is not part of the plan of freatment, and the physician has discussed this with the capable patient, or the substitute decision-maker when the patient is incapable.

+Check one ☑ of the following:

+☐ M.D. ☐ R.N.
 R.N.
 (EC) R.P.N.

-Print na ame in full Surname Given Name Signature Date (yyyy/mm/dd)
+Print na ame in full

+Surnam ne Given Name

+Signatu re Date (yyyy/mm/dd)